anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * MASA: possesses it's own vendor/manufacturer credentials (voucher signing key, TLS server certificate) related to pledges IDevID and MAY possess the site-specific domain CA certificate.
   The latter is only necessary if the MASA needs to verify that the domain of the Registrar is a-priori authorized to enroll a particular pledge, or a particular type of pledge.
-  In such case, how the MASA will obtain the domain CA certificate is out of scope in this document.
+  In such case is out of scope of this document how the MASA will obtain the domain CA certificate.
   In other cases, a MASA may allow the pledge to enroll into an anonymous and/or yet-unknown domain and then the a-priori possession of the domain CA certificate is not needed.

 ~~~~ aasvg